ARM-software/abi-aa/ehabi32/ehabi32.rst

 The language-independent unwind library routines give access to environment-specific functionality.

-Unwinding the stack (whether a real unwinding affecting the actual machine registers, or a virtual unwinding in which the machine-state is tracked through successive frames) requires one or more buffer areas to hold copies of the real machine registers.
+Unwinding the stack (whether a real unwinding affecting the actual machine registers, or a virtual unwinding in which the machine-state is tracked through successive frames) requires one or more buffer areas to hold copies of the real machine registers or other relevant machine state.
 Such a buffer area is called a *virtual register set* or VRS.
 Virtual register set access routines are described separately in `Virtual register set manipulation`_; the runtime representation is opaque to users of the unwind library and hence implementation-defined.

 The rest of this section describes the unwind control block and the language-independent routines used to control exception propagation.
 The